StateFarm-STEM/hablogger/python/raspberrypico/lesson-5/README.md

 1. Format the micro SD card as `FAT32`.
 Use [How to Format SD Card on Mac, Windows, Android and Camera](https://www.cisdem.com/resource/how-to-format-sd-card.html) as a guide.

+    ***NOTE:*** If you do not have a 32GB card you can [partition](/c/arduino/lesson5/videos/sdCardFormat.gif) a larger card down to 32GB and it will work as well but use caution with this tool as it can alter your boot drive as well!

 ### Install SD Card MicroPython Driver

 Drivers are code modules for enabling certain functionality.
 One such driver allows us to read data from the SD Card module.
 This driver is called `sdcard.py` and is located in the [../drivers/src/sdcard.py](../drivers/src/sdcard.py) location.
 The following steps will result in saving this driver to the Raspberry Pi Pico so the driver can be used by our Python code.